For the 2021-2022 academic year, Statista reports that over 19.6 million Americans are enrolled in colleges and universities nationwide.

 While the best option is to always stick to your monthly college budget, if you do go over your college budget in one particular month, reduce your budget for the following months to make up for the difference and avoid racking up debt.
 And yes, you can stick to a budget and even save money while paying off existing debt.

 If you are in college and have found yourself with unmanageable debt, considering a debt consolidation loan may be a good option.
+These loans for credit card debt can help lower your monthly payments.

 If you have questions about debt consolidation loans, speak to our team of knowledgeable professionals.
 Our compassionate loan matchmakers will find the best terms tailored to your unique situation with fast approval and rates starting as low as 3.84% for amounts up to $100,000.